AlexiaChen/rocker/doc/linux-namespace.md

 - clone() to create a new process.
 The system call parameters determine which types of namespaces are created and their children are included in these namespaces
 - unshare() removes a process from a namespace
 - setns() adds the process to the namespace

+## UTS

+The UTS namespace is mainly used to isolate the nodename and domainname system identifiers.
+In the UTS namespace, each namespace is allowed to have its own hostname.

+## IPC

+The IPC namespace is used to isolate the System V IPC and POSIX message queues.
+Each IPC namespace has its own System V IPC and POXIS message queues.